robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

     ```bash
    nano blinkLed.py
    ```
-   * Later will be a pleasant way be shown (Level 4)
+   * Later a more pleasant way will be shown (Level 4)

 ## Opening *rsYocto* Info Paper
-  * For every *rsYocto*-Version is a Information Shied on the Apache Webserver installed
+  * For every *rsYocto*-Version  a Information Shied on the Apache Webserver is installed
-  * This Papers contains informations about the configuration of the FPGA IP and there Addresses and the used IO Pins
+  * This Paper contains informations about the configuration of the FPGA IP and there Addresses and the used I/O Pins
   * **Open it by typing the iPv4-Address of your Board into a Web browser**
   * Of cause it is possible  to install any other homepage on *rsYocto*
-     * Insert the homepage file to: `/usr/share/apache2/default-site/htdocs`
+     * Insert the homepage files to: `/usr/share/apache2/default-site/htdocs`
      * Restart the Apache Server with following command:
         ````bash
             /etc/init.d/apache2 stop